The origins of Gumbo Ya-Ya

-Gumbo Ya Ya was first coined by the influential Chef Paul Prudhomme who was the first American born Executive Chef of Commander’s Palace in New Orleans.
+Gumbo Ya-Ya was first coined by the influential Chef Paul Prudhomme, the first American-born Executive Chef of Commander’s Palace in New Orleans.
 It is arguably one of the most famous dishes to come out of Louisiana.
 Gumbo is a derivative of the West African word for okra, suggesting this was the primary ingredient.
-The Choctaws were the first to add filé (dried and ground sassafras leaves), adding to the complex flavor of the dish.
+The Choctaws were the first to add filé (dried and ground sassafras leaves) to the complex flavor of the dish.

 There are many options for the principal ingredient, including chicken, ham, oysters, turkey, wild turkey, squirrel, rabbit, beef, veal, crabs, soft-shell crabs, shrimp, greens, and cabbage.
-Some types of gumbo are made with okra, others with filé.
+In addition, some types of gumbo, most with okra, others with filé.
 I add a little of both because I like the taste of each.
 The ingredients are easy to gather, and other than the slow process of making the roux, the recipe is pretty simple.

 Chicken and Andouille Sausage Gumbo aka Gumbo Ya Ya

 - heavy bottom large pot with a lid

 - measuring cups and spoons

 - wire whisk